 Adjust the Fill Valve

-- Modify the fill valve: Look inside the toilet and identify the fill valve on top of a vertical tube device on the left side of the tank.
-Make sure it’s secure and evenly connected to the tube.
+• Adjust the fill valve: Glance inside the toilet and identify the fill valve on top of a vertical tube device on the left side of the tank.
+Verify that it’s secure and evenly attached to the tube.
 Then, fine-tune the water level.
-More modern toilets have an adjustment knob you can turn manually, while older models may require you to loosen an adjustment screw with a flathead screwdriver.
-Flush the toilet and allow the tank refill to verify the water level.
-Adjust it until the water comes to roughly one inch below the top of the overflow tube.
+Newer toilets have an adjustment knob you can turn with your hand, while older designs may require you to loosen an adjustment screw with a flathead screwdriver.
+Flush the toilet and allow the tank refill to test the water level.
+Modify it until the water comes to {about|approximately|roughly]] one inch below the top of the overflow tube.

 Repair or Replace the Trip Assembly